drwaseemsheikh/audiometry/paper/paper.md

 ![Patient interface.](patient1.png)

 # Documentation
 The Doxygen generated API documentation for ``Audiometry`` can be found under the Docs folder.
+The full length paper on ``Audiometry`` is also located in the paper folder.

 # Installation